danbugs/serverside-wasm-book-code/README.md

-# Server-side Wasm: Building and Deploying Lightweight Apps
+# Server-side WebAssembly: Building and Deploying Lightweight Apps

-This is a repository to store the code used in my upcoming book: "Server-side Wasm: Building and Deploying Lightweight Apps".
+This is a repository to store the code used in my upcoming book: "Server-side WebAssembly: Building and Deploying Lightweight Apps".

 The book is still under development, so this repository will be updated as I progress through the book.